 Question: How do I get my contact information changed?

-Response: Player, coach and manager information is updated by your club Registrar.
-Club board member changes are updated online via the MYSA website by your club President or Registrar.
-No changes via telephone will be accepted.
+Response: Player, coach and manager information is updated by your club Registrar on the Affinity system.
+Club board member changes on the MYSA website are updated via email to firstname.lastname@example.org by a club representative.

 Question: A field/venue requires proof of insurance before they will let our club practice or play there.
 What do we need to do?